 Fregolotta simply means one big crumb in Italian and that’s exactly what this cookie is.
-One huge Italian crumb cookie with mini chocolate chips, dried cranberries and roasted almonds nestled within.
+A huge Italian crumb cookie with mini chocolate chips, dried cranberries and roasted almonds nestled within.

-There is such a playful appeal to this giant crumb cookie and it is sure to bring out your inner child!
+There is such a playful appeal to this giant crumb cookie and its sure to bring out your inner child!

 Originating from Veneto in the northern part of Italy, Fregolotta is a simple and rustic crumb cookie resembling somewhat an English crumble topping.
 There is not much known by who invented this type of cookie but it dates back to a local baker from the Veneto region at the beginning of the 20th century.